JOHNNYMACONNY/ybf-studio/docs/professional_refactoring_implementation_guide.md

 ---

-**🎯 This implementation guide provides a structured approach to refactoring the AudioServiceApp with 3D Spline backgrounds and PulseSync-inspired colors while maintaining performance, accessibility, and user experience.**
+**🎯 This implementation guide provides a structured approach to refactoring the YBF Studio with 3D Spline backgrounds and PulseSync-inspired colors while maintaining performance, accessibility, and user experience.**

 **Ready to begin 3D Spline implementation!** 🚀